Fairtrade International

-Fairtrade International, or Fairtrade Labelling Organizations International e.V. is a product-oriented multistakeholder group aimed at promoting the lives of farmers and workers through trade.
+Fairtrade International, or Fairtrade Labelling Organizations International E.V. is a nonprofit product-oriented multistakeholder group aimed at promoting the lives of farmers and workers through fair trade.
 Fairtrade's work is guided by a global strategy focused on ensuring that all farmers earn a living income, and agricultural workers earn a living wage.
 Fairtrade works with farmers and workers of more than 300 commodities.
 The main products promoted under the Fairtrade label are coffee, cocoa, banana, flowers, tea, and sugar.